Skip to main content

 Instructor Bio

-Natalie Zimmerman is a filmmaker, educator and activist whose film and media work has been exhibited, screened and broadcast worldwide in diverse contexts including: Independent Feature Project (IFP) Spotlight-On-Documentary Program (NYC), Cinema Politica Global Network, CBC Broadcast Corporation, London-based Press TV, Anthology Film Archive NYC, Kunsthalle Dusseldorf, World Affairs Council and Sigmund Freud Museum in Vienna.
+Natalie Zimmerman is a filmmaker, educator and activist whose film and media work has been exhibited, screened and broadcast worldwide in diverse contexts including: Independent Feature Project (IFP) Spotlight-On-Documentary Program (NYC), Cinema Politica Global Network, CBC Broadcast Corporation, London-based Press TV, Anthology Film Archive NYC, Kunsthalle Dusseldorf, World Affairs Council, Sigmund Freud Museum in Vienna and Berkeley Art Museum/Pacific Film Archive.

-She is a former Fulbright Scholar, Headlands Center For the Arts Resident Fellow, and Resident Artist at the de Young Museum of San Francisco, where she created Social Dreaming in the 21st Century — an exploration of the collective dynamics of dreaming, social revolution and its relationship to storytelling and film.
+She is a former Fulbright Scholar, Headlands Center for the Arts Resident Fellow, and Resident Artist at the de Young Museum of San Francisco, where she created Social Dreaming in the 21st Century — an exploration of the collective dynamics of dreaming, social revolution and its relationship to storytelling and film.
 In 2017, she co-organized a gathering of indigenous and western women engaged in climate change activism – On Fertile Ground: Integrating Perspectives Toward a Collective Future was awarded funding by the Bureau of Educational and Cultural Affairs.
 Her media educational project, Kiribati Digital Storytelling LAB was awarded funding through New Zealand-based Development and Conservation Trust.
-Zimmerman is currently in the final stages of production on her lyrical nonfiction feature film set within the context of climate change and rising seas, OCEANIA: Encounters at the Edge—recently selected for the Ji.hlava New Visions Forum for US DOCS.
+Zimmerman was a Woodstock Film Festival Filmmaker Resident in 2022 where she worked on her lyrical feature nonfiction film, OCEANIA: Journey to the Center which had its world premiere at Mill Valley International Film Festival in October 2024.

 Zimmerman holds an MFA from California Institute of the Arts and a Film Certificate from New York University and lives north of San Francisco on the edge of an old growth forest—native lands of the Coast Miwok.